 As a web hosting provider, Bluehost offers shared hosting services with special features and discounts such as unlimited disk storage, free domain names, FTP access among others.
 With Bluehost, you can easily transfer domain names from another hosting service.
 The process of moving a web page from GoDaddy to Bluehost is not as technical, but beginners can face a hard time.
+It’s just easy to point GoDaddy domain to Bluehost.
 To transfer a site from one hosting service to another is accomplished by moving the domain name and the site files.
 In most cases, this happens when you use content management systems such as WordPress and Joomla.
+This article will teach you how to Setup Domains from GoDaddy to Bluehost.

 Setup Domains from GoDaddy to Bluehost

 The process of setting up domains from GoDaddy to Bluehost is very simple.
 With little guidance, an individual should be able to do it by themselves.
-All there is to do is to update the Name server of the domain on GoDaddy to point to Bluehost.
+All there is to do is to update the Nameserver of the domain on GoDaddy to point to Bluehost, in order to change it to Bluehost nameservers.
 After doing this, you can later use Bluehost add-ons to add these domains under your Bluehost account.
 At the end of the day, your website should remain on GoDaddy but you can still install Web pages using Bluehost hosting.
 This piece will highlight the process in detail.

 A) Access your GoDaddy domain names